Marketing orchestration

 Salesforce Marketing Cloud

 The default for organizations already deep in the Salesforce ecosystem.
 Native integration with Sales Cloud and Service Cloud is its real strength, and the compliance posture is enterprise-mature.
 The trade-off is well documented.
 Implementation is heavy, the platform is complex to administer, and TCO climbs quickly once you add the services and specialists it needs to run well.
 Strong fit if Salesforce is already your center of gravity.
+If you are weighing whether to stay, our breakdown of Salesforce Marketing Cloud alternatives covers the switching case in detail.

 Adobe Journey Optimizer